LuigiLegion/yhelper-etl/README.md

 ### Tech Stack:

-Built using Python, sodapy, and Firestore.
+Built using Python, sodapy, and firebase-admin.

 ### Dev Team: